Get insider access

 0.3 dB

-These headphones have an excellent frequency response consistency.
-While there are small deviations in bass and treble delivery, you should be able to achieve a consistent sound if you take the time to adjust them each time you use them.
+These headphones have excellent frequency response consistency.
+They convey bass consistently.
+While they appear to have a somewhat inconsistent bass delivery because the frequency response effectively rolls off everything lower than mid-bass, you won't notice a difference between wears in this range.
+Their treble has small inconsistencies but nothing too impactful between wearers.
+You should be able to achieve a consistent sound if you take the time to adjust them each time you use them.

 Sound